AF-Github1/AF-Github1/README.md

-At the moment this is mostly a info dump account for documentation (Last edit at 26 of July | 2023)
+At the moment this is mostly a info dump account for documentation I make while learning different plataforms and services (Last edit at 26 of July | 2023)

 To be added: